rebsonoliveira/sql-server/samples/features/json/angularjs/dotnet-tour-of-heroes/README.md

 2. From SQL Server Management Studio or Sql Server Data Tools connect to your SQL Server 2016 or Azure SQL database and execute [sql-scripts/setup.sql](sql-scripts/setup.sql) script that will create and populate **Hero** table.

-3. From Visual Studio 2015, open the **HeroesApp.xproj** file from the root directory.
-Restore packages using right-click menu on the project in Visual Studio and by choosing Restore Packages item.
-As an alternative, you may run **dotnet restore** from the command line (from the root folder of application).

-4. Add a connection string in appsettings.json or appsettings.development.json file.
+3. Add a connection string in appsettings.json or appsettings.development.json file.
 An example of the content of appsettings.development.json is shown in the following configuration:

 ```
 {